jtoppins/dct/doc/03-designer.md

 Forces an asset on state reload to reset its `tpldata` to the original state when the asset was created.

+### `cost`

+ * _required:_ no
+ * _value:_ number
+ * _default:_ 0

+The amount of tickets an asset generated from this template is worth.
+With the ticket system each side has a given amount of tickets they can lose.
+An asset with a cost value will deduct against this per-side ticket pool.
+See the [tickets](#tickets) section for more information.

 ### Attributes - Type Specific